-All transactions associated to partners of an enterprise are maintained in the books of an enterprise via their capital accounts.
-This incorporates the amount of money pulled in as withdrawal of capital, capital, interest on capital, share of profit, partner’s salary, commission to partners, interest on drawings, etc.,
+All transactions associated with partners of an enterprise are maintained in the books of an enterprise via their capital accounts.
+This incorporates the amount of money pulled in as withdrawal of capital, capital, interest on capital, the share of profit, partner’s salary, commission to partners, interest on drawings, etc.,

 There are 2 procedures by which the capital accounts of partners can be recorded.
 Namely :

 - Fixed capital method

 - Fluctuating capital method

-The distinction between these 2 lies in whether the transactions other than addition/withdrawal of capital are maintained in the capital accounts of the partners.
+The distinction between these two lies in whether the transactions other than addition/withdrawal of capital are maintained in the capital accounts of the partners.